takahiro-doba-research/maeda-lab-postdoc/yield_prediction/README.md

-# Machine Learning for Reaction Yield Prediction
+# Regression Model for Yield Prediction

 This project applies linear regression models to predict reaction yields from quantum-chemically computed energies of reaction intermediates.